-Leaving this first meeting with the doctor, she required me to do a pap smear (Something I have not done in years and was not looking forward to it), an internal ultrasound, a HSG test and more blood work to test my immunity with the donors sperm (Cytomegalovirus (CMV) Testing).
+Leaving this first meeting with the doctor, she required me to do a pap smear (Something I have not done in years and was not looking forward to it), an internal ultrasound, an HSG test and more blood work to test my immunity with the donor’s sperm (Cytomegalovirus (CMV) Testing).

-I was immune and the donor was negative.
+I was immune and the donor’s was negative.